trufflesecurity/trufflehog/README.md

 ## Regex Detector (alpha)

-Trufflehog supports detection and verification of custom regular expressions.
+TruffleHog supports detection and verification of custom regular expressions.
 For detection, at least one **regular expression** and **keyword** is required.
 A **keyword** is a fixed literal string identifier that appears in or around the regex to be detected.
 To allow maximum flexibility for verification, a webhook is used containing the regular expression matches.

-Trufflehog will send a JSON POST request containing the regex matches to a configured webhook endpoint.
+TruffleHog will send a JSON POST request containing the regex matches to a configured webhook endpoint.
 If the endpoint responds with a `200 OK` response status code, the secret is considered verified.